hellocodeco/old-exist-api-docs/source/index.md

 ]
 ```

-Return all of the user's attributes, with the last week's values by default.
+Return the user's attributes, all attributes with the last week's values by default.
 Currently this method is only allowed for the authenticated user.

+If you need to get a specific date range or combination of attribute values, you may combine the optional parameters to do so.

 ### Request